Crazyhead (TV series)

 Crazyhead (previously announced as Crazy Face) is a comedy horror television series created by Howard Overman, who also serves as an executive producer on the show with his company Urban Myth Films.

 The six-part series premiered on E4 on 19 October 2016 in the United Kingdom, and internationally on 16 December 2016 on Netflix.
 The series is filmed in Bristol and is a Channel 4 and Netflix co-production.

 In 2017, the show received three RTS West of England awards for Best Sound, Best Design and Best On-Screen Performance for Susie Wokoma as Raquel.

-In July 2017, Wokoma confirmed that Crazyhead had been cancelled.
+On 17 July 2017, Wokoma confirmed that Crazyhead had been cancelled.
 The series was later made available on Netflix in the United Kingdom on 16 February 2018.